Kurtis987/nfl-endzone/README.md

 	- I use the Twitter API to fetch tweets based off of the 'NFL' query
 - [MongoDB]
 	- I use MongoDB to store data documents
+- [D3]
+	- I use D3 to display static graphs
+-[DC, and Crossfilter]
+	- I use DC and Crossfilter to display graphs that the user can interact with
 - [Bootstrap](http://getbootstrap.com/)
     - I use **Bootstrap** to give my project a simple, responsive layout